What Kind Of Special Need Would A Policyowner Require With An Adjustable Life Insurance Policy?

 Adjustable Life Insurance Policy

-Along with the adjustable benefit, a universal life insurance policy has a guaranteed death benefit which is paid out to the beneficiaries tax-free, and the cash value component which accumulates with interest over time.
-This cash value component can be withdrawn or borrowed for other expenses during the life of the policyholder, and this amount can be used to pay off a portion of your premiums too.
+Along with the adjustable benefit, a universal life insurance policy has a guaranteed death benefit paid out to the beneficiaries tax-free, and the cash value component accumulates with interest over time.
+This cash value component can be withdrawn or borrowed for other expenses during the policyholder’s life, and this amount can be used to pay off a portion of your premiums too.

 The adjustable life insurance policy allows policyholders to increase or decrease their death benefit as their financial requirements change.
-The death benefit you agreed to during the start of the policy may not be required anymore because you have less dependents now, or maybe you want more coverage with time for loan repayments or sending a kid off to college.
-Only an adjustable life insurance policy allows you to change your needs as time passes, however, it will still be dependent on the insurer how many times he allows you to make said changes.
+The death benefit you agreed to during the procedure may not be required anymore because you have fewer dependents now, or maybe you want more coverage with time for loan repayments or sending a kid off to college.
+Only an adjustable life insurance policy allows you to change your needs as time passes.
+However, it will still depend on the insurer how often he enables you to make said changes.

 Adjustable Life Insurance Policy Pros and Cons